sgladkoff/goldpan/docs/interpretisto.md

 ## Connecting to Interpretisto

+1. Connect your microphone and camera **before** connecting.
-1. Enter the Interpretisto link you've been provided in your web browser to access your conference.
+2. Enter the Interpretisto link you've been provided in your web browser to access your conference.
-2. Alternatively, visit http://interpretisto.logrusglobal.com to enter your conference code and press the **Join Conference** button.
+3. Alternatively, visit http://interpretisto.logrusglobal.com to enter your conference code and press the **Join Conference** button.

 ![interpretisto_enter](interpretisto_enter.png)